Love at First Sight: Myth or Reality?

 The Spark: Fact or Fiction?

-According to a recent survey, a significant number of singles don’t expect to feel that spark on the first date.
+When it comes to dating, many of us believe in the concept of “love at first sight.”
+However, a recent survey reveals that a significant number of singles don’t expect to feel that spark on the first date.
 In fact, 59% of men and women would go on a second date with someone even if they didn’t feel any romantic chemistry initially.
-So, what exactly is this elusive spark, and why do we place so much importance on it?

 Chemistry: A Complex Cocktail

 Dr. Michael McNulty, a master certified Gottman Therapist, explains that the spark can manifest in different ways for different people.
 It might be purely sexual, or it could be a deeper feeling of being understood.
-Whatever its form, the spark triggers a cascade of neurotransmitters in our brain, including dehydroepiandrosterone (DHEA), phenylethylamine (PEA), pheromones, and oxytocin.
+Whatever its form, the spark triggers a cascade of neurotransmitters in our brain, including:

 Why We’re Drawn to Some People and Not Others